onnx/turnkeyml/docs/install.md

 The TurnkeyML models are located at `install_path/models`, which we refer to as `models/` in most of the guides.

-> _Note_: The `turnkey models location` command and `turnkey.common.filesystem.MODELS_DIR` are useful ways to locate the `models` directory.
+> _Note_: The `turnkey models-location` command and `turnkey.common.filesystem.MODELS_DIR` are useful ways to locate the `models` directory.
 If you perform PyPI installation, we recommend that you take an additional step like this:

 ```
-(tkml) jfowers:~$ turnkey models location
+(tkml) jfowers:~$ turnkey models-location

 Info: The TurnkeyML models directory is: ~/turnkeyml/models
 (tkml) jfowers:~$ export models=~/turnkeyml/models